morfinismo/gamut/README.md

  * **leadingZeros** (boolean) - Whether to show the time value with no leading zeros, e.g. 0:3:5; or to show it with leading zeros, e.g. 00:03:05.
 The default is true.
  * **initialValue** (string) - A formatted string using the pattern H:M:S or HH:MM:SS.
 This is the value that will be shown when the time setter initializes.
  * **zIndex** (number) - Used to set up the z-index value of the time setter widget when it becomes visible.
  * **valueChange** (function) - A callback function to execute each time the value changes.
-This fuction receives the new value as the only parameter.
+This function receives the new value as the only parameter.

-### Example Usage - Inisde Google App Maker
+### Example Usage - Inside Google App Maker
 This can only be used with a **TextBox** widget.
 Depending on your need, add the following code to either the **onAttach** event handler or the **onDataLoad** event handler of the widget:

     var config = {